etfrer-yi/Journey-Of-Ten-Thousand-Steps/README.md

 take away things he dislikes.
 Whatever is decreed and is qada’ wa qadr cannot be prevented from happening, and whatever is decreed not to happen cannot be made to happen.
 So an attitude of impatience and panic actually causes harm.
-- "All life is problem solving" - Karl Popper,
+- "All life is problem solving" - Karl Popper
+- It is not judgment that we fear, but rather the fact that it is hard to respond.

   A wise man said: “A man with wisdom as soon as adversity appears does that which a foolish man does after a month (i.e. he resorts to patience).”